Venezuela's Maduro, others meet with Iran oil minister | Headlines

 Venezuela's Maduro, others meet with Iran oil minister

-Venezuelan President Nicolas Maduro and high-ranking officials from the South American nation have met Irans oil minister of Iran to discuss cooperation in energy matters and efforts to defeat economic sanctions imposed by the US and its allies.Officials from both oil-producing nations ratified agreements in this weeks meetings in Venezuela, according to a statement from countrys Petroleum Ministry.
+President Nicols Maduro and other high-ranking Venezuelan officials have met with the oil minister of Iran to discuss cooperation in energy matters and efforts to defeat economic sanctions imposed by the US and its allies.Officials from both oil-producing nations ratified agreements in this weeks meetings in Venezuela, according to a statement from that countrys Petroleum Ministry.

 - Country: